GrahamSH-LLK/game/README.md

 # Game for CompSCI
 <sub>*A GrahamSH project*</sub>
 ![assets/cover.png](assets/cover.png)
+A clicker game made in C++ using SFML.
 ## How to run
 To start, clone this repository by running `git clone https://github.com/GrahamSH-LLK/game.git` in your terminal.
 Then, go into the directory by running `cd game`.